overte-org/overte-website-sphinx/source/index.rst

 * High quality low latency spatial audio
 * Powerful physics through Bullet physics engine
 * Fully open-source under the permissive Apache 2.0 license
+* No central authority.
+You can run your own server from home.
+* No user account required
 * Supported by a democratic non-profit organization

 :doc:`Get Overte <downloads>` |DownloadPage| or take a look at our :doc:`Gallery <gallery>` |GalleryPage|.